 d.
-Describe the procedure the Lead Agency has in place to make an eligibility determination in the event not all the components of the background check are completed within the required 45-day timeframe.
+Describe the procedure the Lead Agency has in place to make an eligibility determination in the event not all the components of the background check are completed within the required

+45-day timeframe.

-The Office of the State Superintendent of Education (OSSE) makes every effort to ensure criminal background check eligibility determination is completed with 45 days of receipt of both the fingerprint and the child protection registry clearance.
-OSSE is in the process of procuring a new enterprise software system that will provide internal notifications to OSSE staff to forward external notifications to early learning professionals who have not completed the criminal background check or the Child Protection Registry process within 30 days of receipt of either document.
+The Lead Agency makes every effort to ensure criminal background check eligibility determination is completed with 45 days of receipt of both the fingerprint and the child protection registry clearance.
+The Lead Agency is in the process of procuring a new enterprise software system that will provide internal notifications to the Lead Agency staff to forward external notifications to early learning professionals who have not completed the criminal background check or the CPR process within 30 days of receipt of either document.

-Currently, the District has an approved waiver renewal of the requirement at 45 C.F.R. § 98.43 (e)(1), Criminal Background Checks.
+Currently, the District has an approved waiver renewal of the requirement at 45 C.F.R. § 98.43 (e)(1), Criminal Background Checks .
 The waiver renewal is due to the national pandemic caused by COVID-19, which created extraordinary circumstances in meeting the requirement to carry out the request and provide the results of a criminal background check as expeditiously as possible, within 45 days for current and prospective child care staff.